As an Amazon Associate I earn from qualifying purchases.

 And you all know how I feel about oatmeal cookies.

-But I wanted uncomplicated, no chill, and minimal ingredients, so I stuck to something I knew and love.
+But I wanted uncomplicated, no chill, and minimal ingredients recipe for butterscotch cookies, so I stuck to something I knew and love.

 I absolutely adore this cookie recipe because it’s unfussy and it doesn’t require any chilling.
 The ingredients are simple, and since we don’t have to chill it, this batter becomes a drop cookie in no time.